-Emulate Inc closes $82M Series E to fund expansion of “organ-on-a-chip” products – TechCrunch
+Emulate Inc. closes $82M Series E to fund expansion of ‘organ-on-a-chip’ products – TechCrunch

 Emulate Inc., a biotech company focused on developing “organ-on-a-chip” technology, closed an $82 million Series E round on Tuesday.
-This latest round is intended to formulate a massive investment in a “roadmap” for developing model organ systems created to fit drugmakers’ needs and bring the idea of an organ-on-a-chip into use in the lab.
+This latest round is intended to formulate a massive investment in a “roadmap” for developing model organ systems created to fit drug makers’ needs and bring the idea of an organ-on-a-chip into use in the lab.

-An organ-on-a-chip is pretty much exactly what it sounds like: it’s a recreation of a human organ (or system of human organs) scaled down into a tiny piece of hardware about the size of a AA battery.
-That hardware, the so-called “chip,” contains chambers where human cells (like brain cells, the kidney, lung, brain intestine, etc), can be grown.
+An organ-on-a-chip is pretty much exactly what it sounds like: It’s a recreation of a human organ (or system of human organs) scaled down into a tiny piece of hardware about the size of a AA battery.
+That hardware, the so-called “chip,” contains chambers where human cells (like brain cells, the kidney, lung, brain intestine, etc.), can be grown.
 Then the chip can be manipulated to simulate breathing, blood flow through an organ or other mechanical forces that might happen in a human body.

-Ultimately, the chip is supposed to mimic the conditions within a human body, and allow drugmakers to better predict what might happen when a new candidate is introduced.
+Ultimately, the chip is supposed to mimic the conditions within a human body, and allow drug makers to better predict what might happen when a new candidate is introduced.
 It’s a new model for experiments that could prove critical in the pre-clinical study process.
-Right now that area of research is dominated by traditional cell- or animal-based models – though Emulate, and other similar companies are hoping to change that paradigm.
+Right now that area of research is dominated by traditional cell- or animal-based models — though Emulate, and other similar companies are hoping to change that paradigm.

 Emulate was founded in 2013 and has, so far, raised about $255 million in funding.
-This most recent Series E round, led by Northpond Ventures and Perceptive Advisors, is part of Emulate’s plan to invest more heavily in R&D, and create specific organ-on-a-chip applications that they’ve honed in on through conversations with drug companies.
-So far, Emulate counts 21 major drug companies, including Roche, Genentech, Johnson & Johnson and Gilead Sciences as customers.
+This most recent Series E round, led by Northpond Ventures and Perceptive Advisors, is part of Emulate’s plan to invest more heavily in R&D, and create specific organ-on-a-chip applications that they’ve homed in on through conversations with drug companies.
+So far, Emulate counts 21 major drug companies, including Roche, Genentech, Johnson & Johnson and Gilead Sciences, as customers.

-“We researched what pharma is spending their R&D dollars on – particular types of molecules, biologics and so-forth – then we created a roadmap, a series of applications aligned to where big pharma is spending their money” Jim Corbett, the CEO of Emulate tells TechCrunch.
+“We researched what pharma is spending their R&D dollars on — particular types of molecules, biologics and so-forth — then we created a roadmap, a series of applications aligned to where big pharma is spending their money,” Jim Corbett, the CEO of Emulate tells TechCrunch.

 In January, Emulate announced several new products and services that are part of this roadmap.
-They include the Emulate brain chip, designed to aid with research into central nervous system disorders (like Alzheimer’s), an immune cell recruitment application that will investigate how the immune system interacts across the lungs, liver, and intestine (using lung-chips, liver-chips, and intestine chips), and a microbiome model integrated into the liver chip.
+They include the Emulate brain chip, designed to aid with research into central nervous system disorders (like Alzheimer’s), an immune cell recruitment application that will investigate how the immune system interacts across the lungs, liver and intestine (using lung-chips, liver-chips, and intestine chips), and a microbiome model integrated into the liver chip.

 Corbett says the company will look to roll out 14 applications over the next two years, seven of which will roll out next year.